 (1) Set a reference story (a typical reference task)

 Example: Say, you are a coffee machine serviceman and we all know that sooner or later every coffee machine will stop dispense coffee for some reason.
-The more you master your job the more you believe that there are only a couple typical reasons why coffee stops flowing.
-But having arrived at a client’s office to fix their machine you don’t know yet – possibly calc have accumulated in coffee block or maybe you would be replacing water pump; and finally there is a marginal risk of non-standard failure.
+The more you master your job the more you believe that there are only a couple of typical reasons why coffee stops flowing.
+But having arrived at a client’s office to fix their machine you don’t know yet – possibly calc have accumulated in coffee block or maybe you would be replacing the water pump, and finally there is a marginal risk of non-standard failure.

-And we didn’t mention that, but washing machines and refrigerators are in four portfolio too, so you are not that much of an expert.
+And we didn’t mention that, but washing machines and refrigerators are in your portfolio too, so you are not that much of an expert.
 Instead, you can roughly say, that an average coffee machine breakdown equals to 1 story point.